hpjeonGIT/class/udemy_juniper/README.md

 - Ways to access CLI
   - Out-of-band: using serial console port or management port
     - Use putty, 9600bit/s, 8 bits Parity None, 1 stop bits, Flow control Hardware
+      - MobaXterm has the feature of serial connection
+      - Will need a management cable - Ex: 5FT USB Console Cable Compatible for Cisco Juniper Router Switch FT232RL Chip USB to RS232 RJ45 Console Serial Cable for Windows 8, 7, Vista, Mac, Linux (5FT)
   - In-band: using telent or SSH
 - Root user vs non-root user
   - Root account provides full administrative access to the device and is referred to as superuser